sankhaMukherjee/financeMacroFactors/Readme.md

 # financeMacroFactors

-One Paragraph of project description goes here

-## Prerequisites

-You will need to have a valid Python installation on your system.
-This has been tested with Python 3.6.
+This library generates provides a set of convenience functions that will allow one to generate macro economic factors and company financials within a single library.

 ## Getting Started